aiidateam/aiida-core/docs/source/concepts/provenance.rst

 The behavior when considering ``input_work`` links is exactly the same as when considering ``input_calc`` links for the same reasons.
 The case for ``return`` links is partially similar to the one for ``create`` one.
 Indeed, it isn't desirable to have a resulting database with missing outputs, so when exporting a workflow the returned data nodes will also be included (and when deleting a data node, the returning workflow will also be removed).
-However, when exporting a returned node, the default behavior is *not* to include the logical provenance of the workflows that returned it (equivalently, when targeting a workflow node for deletion, the algorithm will not traverse the ``return`` links to include also the returned data nodes - actually, this goal can be achieved in a different way following instead ``call`` and ``create`` links, as explained below).
+However, when exporting a returned node, the default behavior is *not* to traverse backwards through the ``return`` links, since a data node might be returned by several unrelated workflows (representing selection procedures for other studies, for example) that are unrelated to its creation.
+The workflow responsible for coordinating its creation will be included in the export, not directly, but through the chain effect of including the creating calculation (through ``create_backward``) and then including its calling workflows (through ``call_calc_backward`` and ``call_work_backward``, see next sections).

 +-----------------------------------------------+-------------------------+-----------------------------------------------------+----------------------------------------------------+
 | Illustrative diagram (explicitly targeted     | Name of Rule            | Behavior when exporting target node                 | Behavior when deleting target node                 |